If You Love Dresses & Skirts But Hate Chub Rub, You Need A "Shortlette"

 Advertisement

-If you, too, are ready to snag a pair of shortlettes (and I highly recommend you do so before skirt/dress season gets into full swing), Undersummers is offering Refinery29 readers an exclusive $10 off with the code R2910 at checkout through May 31, 2022, 2 p.m.
-ET.
+If you, too, are ready to snag a pair of shortlettes (and I highly recommend you do so before skirt/dress season gets into full swing), Undersummers is offering Refinery29 readers an exclusive £10 off with the code UNDERS10 at checkout through May 31, 2022, 7 p.m.
+GMT.
 Or, if you already know that you want a bundle, buy three and you get one pair free with the code SHORTLETTES at checkout (all four pairs need to be in your cart for the code to work).
 Rest assured that this safety layer will keep you fully protected if you wanna hike up that hemline at any point this summer.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 All product details reflect the price and availability at the time of publication.
 If you buy or click on something we link to on our site, Refinery29 may earn commission.